kschrenk/clockin/README.md

 - Data stored locally as CSV (easy to inspect & back up)
 - Summaries (overall and weekly) with tables and color formatting
 - Open raw time CSV in your default viewer
-- Add vacation by number of days (supports fractional like 0.5) or by date range (skips non-working days)
+- Add vacation by number of days or by date range (skips non-working days)
+- Track sick days with optional descriptions
 - Track remaining vacation vs yearly allowance
+- Comprehensive leave management with separate vacation and sick day tracking

 ## Installation